Tony Ferguson doesn't know which belt he is fighting for at UFC 223

 — leoleftfoot (@liomessiiiiiii) January 23, 2018

 So if Ferguson believes he is the champ, and White said it is for the undisputed lightweight belt, that means McGregor has been stripped, but like mentioned earlier, White denied that.
-So it comes down to it, what belt are Ferguson and Nurmagomedov fighting for come UFC 223, because as of right now, nobody is entirely sure.
+Nobody is entirely sure what belt Ferguson and Nurmagomedov are fighting for come UFC 223.
 On the UFC website (in the picture above) it lists the fight as the interim world lightweight championship.
-So, if that is indeed the case, why is the UFC refusing to say what belt it is for?
+If that is indeed the case, why is the UFC refusing to say what belt it is for?
 It makes for an interesting couple of months between now and UFC 223, but regardless it should be a fun and very interesting fight between Ferguson and Nurmagomedov.